shamanking176/Tech-Blog/README.md

 ## Description

-This website was created to show the main resources that Horsieon supply and what the focus of the company is.
-This includes, Search Engnie Optimization, Online Reputation Management, and Social Media Marketing.
-## Motivation

-Horsieon requested for the code to be reworked so that it was easilt accessable and comprehensive.
-Changes were made to semantics. formating, and comments.
+This app was created to allow users to share their ideas and knowledge in a community based setting.
 ## Features

-The buttons on the top right will direct you to the corresponding content on the page of the website.
+The buttons on the top will direct you to the corresponding content on the page of the website.

 ## User Story